haggertypat/DirectoryBundle/Resources/doc/README.markdown

 - getListingTypeForObject(listing) - returns the listing type for an object that's a listing
 - getListingTypeByKey(stringKey) - returns the listing type that matches a translation_key

+#### Other Notes
+- all of your listing types should extend a custom BaseListing class with a user relation field (on the user side it should still be called "listing"

 ## Other Features
 ### Admin Show/Edit Hooks